hibernate/hibernate-infra/README.md

 Jenkins is not configured however: you'll need to manually transfer a copy of the configuration from a previous master machine or reconfigure it using the web UI.

-You will also likely need to copy some private keys (to upload releases and docs) and install JDK versions or other tools which are not freely available.
-Copy these to the primary node into /home/jenkins/{something}, make them owned by the `jenkins` user, and then invoke the ~/transfer-to-slaves.sh script as `jenkins` to synchronize the tools to each slave.
-N.B. the script might need changes to include new tools.

 The Jenkins slave is also running and up to date, but needs to be turned into an AMI so that Jenkins can spin up slaves dynamically.
 Create an image from the `Instances` panel of the AWS EC2 console: